Effective Inventory Management

 - Determine the number of products you need to keep on hand and also the minimum stock level.
 This way you won’t run out of inventory.

 - Put in place a list of priority products that you always have to have in the warehouse.

 - You shouldn’t forget to keep track of those items that are about to be sold or taken into use but are still recorded in the stock.
 Once they are deducted you might not have anything left to fulfill other obligations.

-- Don’t get used to the routine of ordering same products.
+- Don’t get used to the routine of ordering the same products.
 Always track market trends and analyze which items are selling and which ones are becoming popular.